Unthrottled/ultra-marathon/content/introduction.md

 Felt the weight of not getting any scholarships or being a model student, even more.
 This was the big leagues, not just the extended high-school program the 2 year college felt like.
 I entered university with my newly forming work ethic though, on the back of my parent's dime.

 Needless to say, university was a brand new experience.
 I was responsible for myself, I was alone for the first time, _and_ I could not mess up my grades.
 There is a saying: "Good Grades, Sleep, and a Social Life, pick two."
 Well, I chose the first two, not that I had a blooming social life to start off with.
 So my first two semesters, I did really well in all of my courses.
+The cherry on top was I enjoyed the major I was given.

 Since this was university, I did not have summer classes like I did back in college.
 It was my 3rd year of higher education, and I had the late realization of, "I should get an internship."
+The technical folks at Dad's workplace were nice enough to take me in for the summer, I even got paid!

+Though I did not know it at the time, that summer was the very beginning of my current chapter in life.
+The realization of the shear amount of things I did not know, dawned on me.
+I spent the entire summer picking up new concepts I had never even heard of before.
+I would like to think that I also did a good job in the process, because they let me come back over winter break and the next summer.

+By this time, I already sub-consiously knew that I needed to change who I was if I wanted to make up for my unremarkable past life.
+Therefore, I guess past me thought that part of that was loosing 140lbs (63kilos).
+There really was not a specific day or reason where I decided to make the change, but it happened.
+So over the course of a year I just barely ate enough food to get by.
+I learned that you can loose weight without exercising.
+I also gained a very unhealthy relationship with food, which took me a solid 5 years to overcome.
+I went from eating until I was more than full, to not eating anything, to overly high-strung food prepper, to not caring because I know my body now.
+This is a story for another day, and I will leave it as such.
+Important point is that fall 2013 was is the unknowing beginning of my high-octane life chapter.

+Now that I was a skinny-fat 160lb (73kg), I felt like I could actually work out now.
+So fall 2014, my last semester of university (the fifth one if you are counting), I started to work out.
+I had a goal, I wanted to be able to do one-pull up.
+Being an obese growing up, it was something I was never able to do.

 # Finding my purpose